karelia/MockServer/README.md

 Currently I've only tested it on the Mac, but I think it should work on iOS.
 Let me know if you encounter any issues.

+## Usage

+See the <Usage> document for a quick introduction into using MockServer with unit tests.

 ## For More Information